peter-murray/node-hue-api/docs/scenes.md

 ## getAll()
-The `getAll()` function allows you to get all the lights that the Hue Bridge has registered with it.
+The `getAll()` function allows you to get all the scenes that the Hue Bridge has registered with it.

 ```js
 api.scenes.getAll()